jahidulislam114593/jahidulislam114593.github.io/README.md

 - **Job Management**: Enabled job posting, editing, and real-time notifications using WebSockets.
 - **Frontend & Backend**: Built with React for user interface, powered by a Node.js backend for data and operations management.

-**Technologies Used:** JavaScript, React, Node.js, Express, MongoDB, WebSocket.
+**Technologies Used:** JavaScript, React, Node.js, Express, MongoDB.

 ---